cardano-foundation/CIPs/CIP-0118/README-nested.md

 A new Plutus version, `PlutusV4`, will be required, since the constraints on what it means for a transaction to be valid, as well as the tx structure itself, are changed.
 Transactions that are top-level transactions with no sub-transactions are still able to interact with V3 scripts.
-Other transactions are not.
+Transactions that are underspecified and/or using any new features introduced here are not.

 #### New script purpose